State Pensions for women

 Under the old system, married women over state pension age could claim an enhanced rate of Basic State Pension when their spouse or civil partner reached state pension age in cases where they had only a small Basic State Pension entitlement in their own right.

 Before 17 March 2008, a woman who could benefit from a pension uplift based on her spouse’s or civil partner’s contributions had to make a claim for that uplift.
 Such a claim could only be made when her spouse or civil partner reached state pension age.
 If the woman never made a claim at the time, she could make a claim at a later date which will change her state pension for future payments, but it can only be backdated by 12 months.

-However, after a rule change, where a spouse or civil partner reached state pension age after 17 March 2008, the uplift to a married woman’s pension should have happen automatically, without the need for a separate claim.
+However, after a rule change, where a spouse or civil partner reached state pension age after 17 March 2008, the uplift to a married woman’s pension should have happened automatically, without the need for a separate claim.
 If this didn’t happen and the woman subsequently claims the uplift, the claim can be backdated to the date her spouse or civil partner reached state pension age.
 The government has confirmed they are systematically looking for cases where they may have been a shortfall and will automatically pay any money due.
 If a person who is owed money has died, it will be paid to the individual's estate.

 In the case of a divorced woman, she can ‘substitute’ the National Insurance record of her ex-spouse or ex-civil partner up to the date at which they were divorced.
 This calculation should normally be undertaken at the point at which the divorced woman claims her pension.
 Where a woman has been married (and divorced) more than once, it is the record of her ‘most recent’ ex which applies.